The more tattoos, the better.

 (he/him)

-• I grew up playing basketball, and love the connection sports can bring.
-I’m from the Chicagoland area, so go Bulls!
+• I grew up playing just about every sport and I love the connections sport can bring.
+My favorite sport is basketball and I’m from the Chicagoland area, so go Bulls!

 How I Got Here